mer-hybris/hadk.sailfishos.org/preparing.rst

     without SD card slots), it's better to also copy the backup data to your development machine (e.g. via ``adb pull`` in recovery).

-See the `ClockworkMod Instructions`_ for additional instructions.
+See the `ClockworkMod Instructions`_ for additional help.

 .. _ClockworkMod Instructions: http://wiki.cyanogenmod.org/w/ClockWorkMod_Instructions

 Flash and Test CyanogenMod
 --------------------------

-Official flashing instructions can be found on this `CyanogenMod wiki page`_.
+The official CyanogenMod flashing instructions can be found on this `CyanogenMod wiki page`_.

 .. _CyanogenMod wiki page: http://wiki.cyanogenmod.org/w/Devices